 The distinction between causal and inferential concepts is an instance of the distinction between ontic concepts (those pertaining to reality) and epistemic concepts (those pertaining to our knowledge of reality).
 Within the field of statistics, disentangling causal and inferential concepts is notoriously difficult and controversial, as is the question of when causal claims are supported by the observed correlations.
 In the quantum realm, where there is even less agreement about which parts of the formalism refer to ontic concepts and which refer to epistemic concepts, the problem is compounded~\cite{Harrigan2010}.
 As such, we shall try to present our analysis in a manner that does not presume any particular interpretation of quantum theory.
 For instance, given that different interpretations disagree on whether quantum theory implies an objective indeterminism in nature or not, we shall not presume any particular answer to this question.
 Instead, we simply focus on the operational predictions of the theory.

-The algorithms we consider take as their input the set of conditional independences that hold in a probability distribution over observed variables; no other feature of the probability distribution is relevant for them.
-In addition, we consider only algorithms that look at \emph{statistical} independences; those that use algorithmic independences are not considered~\cite{Janzing2010}.

 Some previous work has already considered Bell's theorem from the perspective of causal discovery algorithms.
 In particular, the books by Pearl \cite{Pearl2009} and by SGS \cite{Spirtes2001} comment briefly on the question.
-They both assert that Bell's theorem forces a dilemma between abandoning a particular notion of locality, that there are no superluminal causal influences, and abandoning what we will call \emph{Reichenbach's principle}, which is the assumption that correlations are to be explained either by direct causation or a common cause.
+They both assert that Bell's theorem forces a dilemma between (i) abandoning a particular notion of locality, that there are no superluminal causal influences, and (ii) abandoning the assumption that if two variables are statistically dependent, then this is explained either by the existence of a cause from one to the other or a common cause acting on both, or a combination of the two mechanisms.
+Assumption (ii) underlies what is called the ``causal Markov condition'', but we will refer to it here simply as \emph{Reichenbach's principle}; in a slogan, it asserts that correlations must be explained causally.